zarinplus/docs/README.md

 #### Good Response

-If you send correct request then the response should be same thing like that, Please watch [Sample Codes](https://github.com/zarinplus/samplecodes/tree/master/php/payment).
+If you send correct request then the response should be same thing like that.

 	{
 		"status" : "200",